All Firms in De-DupeBut today's main question is: "Who is not involved?"

 The basic idea is simple: when you transfer data between two sources, check which ones have already been transmitted and replace them by a small index.
 But practically, it's more complicated.
 Each firms has its own algorithm.
 There is no standardization, so de-dupe is perfect for backup but risky for archiving.

-In the list below of 120 companies, we cannot guarantee that all them are using their own algorithms and some have only patents and no products.
+In the list below, we cannot guarantee that all companies are using their own algorithms and some have only patents and no products.

 Today the question is more "Which storage companies do not have de-dupe?" rather than "Which companies are involved?".
 All these later sign OEM contracts with other ones to implemented de-dupe, a technology absolutely necessary today to sell backup or VTL and even WAN solutions, and probably in the future on primary storage systems, for the users to reduce its number of HDDs and more costly SSDs.